arenaxr/arena-docs/content/python-api/scene.md

 <p>If object is known by arena-py, return our local object, not persisted
 Silently fails/skip objects without object_id and object_type (except programs)
-Instanciates generic Object if object_type is given but unknown to arena-py</p>
+Instantiates generic Object if object_type is given but unknown to arena-py</p>
 </div>